Daytime Fun: Knoxville’s Best Activity Bars for Non-Boring Hangouts

 Transportation:

-• South Knoxville: Accessible via the Gay Street Bridge.
+• South Knoxville: Easy enough to reach via the Gay Street Bridge.

 Scheduling: